-Table 10 Confirm Save Screen
+Table 9 Confirm Save Screen

-LABEL DESCRIPTION Channel This field displays the channel number used by the profile.
-Security This field shows whether data encryption is activated (WEP, 802.1x, WPA, WPA2, WPA-PSK or WPA2-PSK) or inactive (DISABLE).
+LABEL DESCRIPTION Network Name (SSID) This field displays the SSID previously entered.
+Network Type This field displays the network type (Infrastructure or Ad Hoc) of the wireless device.
+Channel This field displays the channel number used by the profile.
+Security This field shows whether data encryption is activated (WEP, WPA, WPA2, WPA-PSK or WPA2-PSK) or inactive (DISABLE).
 Back Click Back to return to the previous screen.
-Save Click Save to save the changes back to the G-170S and display the Link Info screen.
+Save Click Save to save the changes back to the G-302 v3 and display the Link Info screen.
 Exit Click Exit to discard changes and return to the Site Survey screen.